 How Long Will Bankruptcy Screw Up My Credit Rating?

-Your credit score should not be your primary concern when you file bankruptcy in Illinois.
+Your credit score should not be your primary concern when you file for bankruptcy in Illinois.

-Your credit score is very likely already poor and bankruptcy can only help it, not hurt it.
+Your credit score is may already be poor and bankruptcy can only help it, not hurt it.

 However, I hear it all the time.
-“How long be before I can get credit again?”
+“How long before I can get credit again?”
 “This will destroy my credit, won’t it?”
-If I had a dime for every time I’d been asked those questions over the years, I’d be a rich man.

 This, of course, is why they came to me in the first place.
-They are 30, 60 and 90 days late, have lawsuits, judgments, and everything in between.
+They are 30, 60, and 90 days late, and have lawsuits, judgments, and everything in between.

 Having debt problems is like a having tumor, though.
 You get rid of it two different ways: (1) you pay off the debt -and that’s usually not an option, or (2) file bankruptcy and discharge it.
 If you do nothing, the tumor just grows and grows.
 Cutting it out allows you to heal.
 It allows a fresh start.
 And remember, for some of you your good credit rating got you into the mess you’re in.
-It allowed you to obtain too many loans, too many credit cards, insanely high credit limits, and to just plain get overextended.
-It was the financial industry’s idiotic blind faith in the almighty credit score at work.
-Did you know that your credit score doesn’t even take into account your income or assets.
+It allowed you to obtain too many loans, too many credit cards, insanely high credit limits, and just plain get overextended.
+Did you know that your credit score doesn’t even take into account your income or assets?
 Those used to be pretty important to bankers.
 But those times are gone.
-Actually analyzing a client’s entire financial picture would take too much work and require someone to actually think.
+Analyzing a client’s entire financial picture would take too much work and require someone to think.
 So we have “the score.”
 No thinking.
 It’s like magic.
 And that’s likely why some of you fret about the score too much.

-This holds true for car loans as well.
-In fact, you’ll be able to get an car loan right after your bankruptcy is discharged (completed); you’ll just pay a high interest rate.
+This holds for car loans as well.
+You’ll be able to get a car loan right after your bankruptcy is discharged (completed); you’ll just pay a high interest rate.
 No worries.
 The world is awash in used cars, and you’ll get a loan for one.
 If you must take this route, just don’t get an expensive car.
-Try to keep it about $10,000 or less.
+Try to keep it as inexpensive as possible.

-If you need to file bankruptcy, worrying about your credit rating is senseless.
-If it’s not already bad, it probably will be very soon, whether or not your file bankruptcy.
+If you need to file for bankruptcy, try not to worry about your credit rating.
+If it’s not already bad, it probably will be very soon, whether or not you file bankruptcy.
 The concern should be solving your financial problems.
-And bankruptcy helps lots of people do that every day.
+Bankruptcy helps lots of people do that every day.

 If you would like a copy of your credit report go to http://www.annualcreditreport.com